danwing/referee/draft-wing-settle-referee.md

 ## Clients

-A client supporting this specification is first configured with the DNS name of its Referee server.
-It authenticates to the Referee server using one of the bootstrapping mechanisms (see {{bootstrapping}}).
-This step occurs only once for each home network the client joins, as each home network is responsible for being a Referee for its own devices.
+A client supporting this specification is first configured with the DNS name of its Referee server, which MAY occur via service discovery.
+The client authenticates and authorizes the Referee server using one of the bootstrapping mechanisms (see {{bootstrapping}}).
+This step occurs only once for each home network the client joins, as each home network is responsible for being a Referee for its own local domain.

 On a connection to a server on the local domain (see {{local}}) there are two situations that may occur: the client has not previously cached the